masterleros/bash-devops-libs/libs/README.md

 # Library Catalog

 ## core.sh
-This is the root level source and includes all the Core functions to use the DevOps Libs (i.e: do.import)
+This is the root level source and includes all the Core functions to use the DevOps Libs (i.e: do.use)
 > **Obs:** This file will be automatically be imported by the dolibs.sh execution.

 ## gcp